 LEGOLAND Florida Vacation Packages

-If you plan a multi-day trip, it would be better to buy a LEGOLAND Florida vacation package.
+If you plan a multi-day trip, buying a LEGOLAND Florida vacation package would be better.
 There are three packages to choose from.
 And all have different prices and include various perks.

 Standard Family Vacation Package